milchmolch/Python_Tutorial/Python_Tutorial_SW.md

 :bulb: Use the Cheat Sheet to find out which string function to use for converting letters to
 4. Make a count table how many codons encode the same amino acid
 5. Print out a sorted count table
-6. Write a backtranslator (protein -> DNA)
+6. Write a backtranslator (protein -> DNA).
+Make up an example amino sequence, backtranslate it into DNA and translate it again into a protein (Using the function you wrote above).
-:bulb: Make a second dictionary with reversed key-values

 ## Exercise: Counting insects